Pack3tL0ss/ConsolePi/README.md

 ​	*If you find a variant of the Rpi that does not work, post a comment to the discussion board*

 - RaspberryPi 3 Model B+
-  - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery), all worked fine *other than the known over-current errors on the original PoE Hat - still wored on my PoE switch*
+  - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery), all worked fine *other than the known over-current errors on the original PoE Hat - still worked on my PoE switch*
 - RaspberryPi zero w
   - With both single port micro-usb otg USB adapter and multi-port otg usb-hub *I did notice with some serial adapters the RaspberryPi zero w Would reboot when it was plugged in, this is with a RaspberryPi power-supply.
 They work fine, it just caused it to reboot when initially plugged-in*